 Golden Visa in Spain

-The main requirement of Spain’s Golden Visa is to invest a minimum of €500,000 (about $585,000, at current exchange rates) in Spanish real estate.
+The main requirement of Spain’s Golden Visa is to invest a minimum of €500,000 in Spanish real estate.
 In exchange, the investor, his or her spouse, and dependent family members can all gain residence in Spain.
 Residence is optional, however: It’s not required to maintain the Golden Visa itself.
 Some investors prefer to live elsewhere, for instance, but use the visa to let family members (such as children) establish residence in Spain.

 Applicants can apply for permanent residence after five years and for Spanish citizenship after 10 years.